 - Identifying and making recommendations regarding energy project financing options.

 More info about the Energy Commission:

-1. To join the commission you do not have to be a resident of Ann Arbor.
-All those interested please feel free to apply here.
+- To join the commission you do not have to be a resident of Ann Arbor.
+All those interested are invited to fill out an application.
 You're also invited to work on a working group or project team.

-2. The difference between the Energy and the Environmental Commissions: the Energy Commission focuses on energy-related work versus the Environmental Commission whose focus is more on waste and natural features such as trees and rivers.
+- The difference between the Energy and the Environmental Commissions: the Energy Commission focuses on energy-related work while the Environmental Commission focuses more on waste and natural features, such as trees and rivers.